 Enzyme Replacement Therapy

 Physical therapy will be necessary to help infants, children, and adolescents develop motor skills, maintain range of motion, and strengthen muscles and joints.
+All children (including infantile-onset and late-onset Pompe) will likely receive physical therapy at some point.

-When Pompe disease is detected early and proper treatment is started immediately, many babies with the condition are able to live longer lives with improved growth, development and organ function.
-This is why newborn screening for Pompe disease is so important.
+When Pompe is detected early and proper treatment is started immediately, many babies with the condition are able to live longer lives with improved growth, development and organ function.
+This is why newborn screening for Pompe is so important.

 Structures called lysosomes are the recycling centers within our cells.
 Lysosomes contain enzymes that help the cell breakdown and reuse certain materials from the foods we eat.
 Some enzymes help the lysosome breakdown complex sugars, specifically.
 One of these enzymes is called acid alpha-glucosidase (GAA).